IBM/itz-support-public/IBM-Demos/IBM-Demos-Runbooks/DEPRECIATED-itz-youtube-video-migration.md

-# ITZ YouTube Channel Migration
+# DEPRECIATED - ITZ YouTube Channel Migration

 ITZ YouTube channel being shutdown, which issued for a migration of videos to a new Edge owned video storage location.